-The Mansfield Cemetery served the surrounding community ' many years; but with the coming of the motor car a movement began to the town cemeteries.
-The Mansfield Cemetery was uncared for, and the state of t except for a few family plots kept neat by relatives of the departed.
+The Mansfield Cemetery served the surrounding community " many years; but with the coming of the motor car a movement began to the town cemeteries.
+The Mansfield Cemetery was uncared for, except for a few family plots kept neat by relatives of the departed.